brendt/stitcher.io/src/content/blog/2021-07-17-we-dont-need-runtime-type-checks.md

 {{ cta:mail }}

-When I asked Nikita about the idea of runtime-ignored types and generics, he described the main problem [like so](*https://www.reddit.com/r/PHP/comments/j65968/ama_with_the_phpstorm_team_from_jetbrains_on/g7zg9mt/):
+When I asked Nikita about the idea of runtime-ignored types and generics, he described the main problem with generics that _have_ a runtime implementation [like so](*https://www.reddit.com/r/PHP/comments/j65968/ama_with_the_phpstorm_team_from_jetbrains_on/g7zg9mt/):

 > Complexity is a pretty big problem for us, and I think severely underestimated by non-contributors.
 Feature additions that seem simple on the surface tend to interact with other existing features in ways that balloon the complexity.